timm/lunatic/docs/data.md

 ---

-Tools for storing rows of data, summarized into columns.
+Storing data in rows, summarized in columns.

 ```moonscript
 import sorted from require "fun"